sejungkwak/connect-4/README.md

 ## User Stories

 - As a First Time Visitor,
-  - I want to know how to play the game, so that I can enjoy it fully.
+  - I want to know how to play the game so that I can enjoy it fully.
-  - I want to know clearly when it is my turn, so that I don't delay the game.
+  - I want to know clearly when it is my turn so that I don't delay the game.
-  - I want to see the game board screen again when the game is over, so that I can figure out why I've won or lost.
+  - I want to see the game board screen again when the game is over so that I can figure out why I've won or lost.

 <br>

 - As a Returning Visitor,
-  - I want to be able to play the game on my phone, so that I can play it during a break at work.
+  - I want to be able to play the game on my phone so that I can play it during a break at work.
-  - I want to play the game with my kids, so that we can have fun together.
+  - I want to play the game with my kids so that we can have fun together.
-  - I want to play the game against a computer, so that I can play practice games.
+  - I want to play the game against the computer so that I can play practice games.

 <br>

 - As a Frequent User,
-  - I want to be able to check my rank, so that I can see how good I am.
+  - I want to be able to check my rank so that I can see how good I am.
-  - I want to be able to contact the developer, so that I can suggest my ideas.
+  - I want to be able to contact the developer so that I can suggest my ideas.
-  - I want to play the game against other players online, so that I can experience different play styles.
+  - I want to play the game against other players online so that I can experience different play styles.

 <br>